nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 A lot of this should be familiar from the server bundle configuration.
 The major differences are that we're starting at `client/client.tsx` and outputting to `/dist/static` while compiling for the web as well as including a hash of the contents in the filename - the last bit is meant to prevent unwanted browser [caching](https://webpack.js.org/guides/caching/).

 The `clean-webpack-plugin` removes any obsolete build artifacts resulting from including the hash.
-Meanwhile, the `webpack-manifest-plugin` generates a JSON file called `manifest.json` in the output directory from which we can gather the filename of latest built bundle.
+Meanwhile, the `webpack-manifest-plugin` generates a JSON file called `manifest.json` in the output directory from which we can gather the filename of the latest built bundle.
 This will help us to serve HTML from the server.
 It'll look something like this:

 ```json
 // dist/static/manifest.json